adamlg/chatterbox-deploy/README.md

 #### Setting up MongoDB on Azure

 In order to use Mongo on Azure, you'll need to add the MongoLab add-on to your account.
 Follow these steps:

   1. Select your email address in the upper right corner, then choose “View my bill”
- 2. Click “Add subscription”
+  1. Click “Add subscription”
- 3. Select “Pay as you go”
+  1. Select “Pay as you go”
- 4. Enter in your credit card, etc. **IF YOU FOLLOW THESE STEPS YOU WILL NOT BE CHARGED**
+  1. Enter in your credit card, etc. IF YOU FOLLOW THESE STEPS YOU WILL NOT BE CHARGED
- 5. Go back to the Management Portal and select "Subscriptions" on the top right, then check the "Pay-as-you-go" box.
+  1. Go back to the Management Portal and select "Subscriptions" on the top right, then make sure the “Pay-As-You-Go” box is checked.
+(You may need to refresh the Management Portal tab for it to appear)
- 6. Return to the portal and select the Sandbox version of MongoLab.
- 7. In the Subscription dropdown box, select the “Pay-as-you-go” subscription you just created.
+  1. Click the “+ NEW” button in the lower left
+  1. Click on “Store”
+  1. Click on “MongoLab” and then the arrow in the lower right of the dialog
+  1. Make sure “Sandbox” is checked in the order form
+  1. Select “Pay-As-You-Go” from the subscription drop-down menu
+  1. Continue checking out.
+You will not be charged (make sure the cost is $0.00/month before confirming)
- 8. Back in the Azure portal, navigate to Add-Ons to search for and add MongoLab
+  1. Back in the Azure portal, navigate to Add-Ons
+  1. Select MongoLab and then click “Connection Info” in the bottom bar to get the MongoDB URI for accessing your database

 ## Extra Credit